 In 2016, Madden et al. published a Cochrane review and meta-analysis.
 The review included nine randomized, controlled trials.
 The way that hypnosis was used varied in each of the trials.
-For example, in one trial women were asked to use audio tracks to practice at home and in another they were only introduced to hypnobirthing once they were in labour.
+For example, in one trial women were asked to use audio tracks to practice at home, and in another, they were only introduced to hypnobirthing once they were in labour.

 Despite the inconsistencies between the way hypnosis was used in the groups and the fact that some groups may not have been able to learn hypnobirthing very effectively, the study found that women who received hypnosis were 27% less likely to have any drugs for pain relief.

-A randomised controlled trial by Werner et al in 2013 involved 1222 participants who were randomly assigned into a hypnosis group, a relaxation group or a control group that received normal care.
+A randomized controlled trial by Werner et al in 2013 involved 1222 participants who were randomly assigned into a hypnosis group, a relaxation group or a control group that received normal care.
 The hypnosis and relaxation groups used audio tracks to learn new techniques in three one hour sessions.

 At the end of the trial, the researchers found that the hypnosis group reported having significantly better labours than the other groups.

-In a review by C A Smith et al, fourteen trials on alternative therapies for pain management during labour were analysed.
+In a review by C A Smith et al, fourteen trials on alternative therapies for pain management during labour were analyzed.
 The researchers found that women that used self-hypnosis had decreased requirements for pain relief, and they were more satisfied with pain management in their labour.

-In 1990, Harmon et al completed a randomised study of women using hypnosis during labour and found that that the hypnosis group used less medication and had higher pain thresholds than the control group.
+In 1990, Harmon et al completed a randomized study of women using hypnosis during labour and found that that the hypnosis group used less medication and had higher pain thresholds than the control group.

 As well as data from trails, we can also look at data from established hypnobirthing programs such as HypnoBrithing® the Mongan Method.
-Although the data from programs like this is not as reliable as data from randomised controlled trials, it can still be very interesting.
+Although the data from programs like this is not as reliable as data from randomized controlled trials, it can still be very interesting.

-In a randomised control trial in Florida, from a group of 42 women, fewer patients in the hypnosis group used anesthesia (10 vs 14), Pitocin (2 vs 6), or postpartum medication (7 vs 11).
+In a randomized control trial in Florida, from a group of 42 women, fewer patients in the hypnosis group used anesthesia (10 vs 14), Pitocin (2 vs 6), or postpartum medication (7 vs 11).